 - information about how the doctoral student's supervision is organised and

 - what is otherwise necessary for studies to be conducted as efficiently as possible.

 The plan shall be adopted after consultation between the doctoral student and his/her supervisors.

 The ISP shall be regularly followed up – at least once each year – and amended by the university as required, after consultation with the doctoral student and his/her supervisor.
 The follow-up must be done so that the doctoral student and the principal supervisor inform the university of how studies are progressing.
 Each doctoral student shall have a valid ISP at every time point.

 About the ISP form

-From June 2016 there is a new ISP form to be used by all doctoral students when their ISP is set up or is next to be modified.
-Exception is granted for one revision if the doctoral student has a planned date for defence of thesis before September 2018.
+From June 2016 there is a new ISP form to be used by all doctoral students.
 The form can be used on both PC and Mac computers, but only if the latest version of Word has been installed.
 As a doctoral student or employee you can download Microsoft Office for free and get access to the correct version of Word.
-The basic version of the form does not require the latest version of Word, but it lacks features and functions such as scroll lists, screentips and links.
-For questions about the form, plase contact Malin Masterton.
+The basic version of the form does not require the latest version of Word, but it lacks features and functions such as scroll lists, screen tips and links.
+For questions about the form, please contact the Office for Academic Policy,

 See the regulations handbook for more information on ISP.
 Contact the doctoral education administrator at your school fore more information on the ISP process.